Kriostak/tableTask/README.md

 [gh-pages](https://www.npmjs.com/package/gh-pages) - for build and deploy to github pages.

-[concurrently](https://www.npmjs.com/package/concurrently) - for running two commands in one terminal window
+[concurrently](https://www.npmjs.com/package/concurrently) - for running two commands in one terminal window.